Jonas Harrow: Fictional character biography

-Harrow accepted a Roxxon Oil contract to create synthetic automated soldiers; to this end, he again extorted industrial crimes from Will O'The Wisp.
-Surreptitiously seeking Spider-Man's help, the Wisp instead encountered the hero's clone Ben Reilly, who removed Harrow's implant when the Wisp assumed intangible form, but not before Harrow forced his catspaw to release Dragon Man from custody.
-When Harrow remotely guided the powerful android to him, Reilly and the Wisp followed and destroyed Harrow's base.
+When the Wisp rebels while fighting Spider-Man, Harrow's device temporarily dissipates him.
+Using stolen information, Harrow develops a "variator ray" to control human emotion.
+By now obsessed with Spider-Man, he tested the device on J. Jonah Jameson, who has a nervous breakdown.
+After Spider-Man locates and destroys the ray, Harrow is imprisoned in Ryker's Island.

-Evading capture, Harrow studied Dragon Man in a subterranean facility, but a subway attack by the vampiric Bonham and his followers accidentally released Harrow's charge, which crashed into the battle Bonham's forces waged against She-Hulk and the Thing.
-Exposed during the fray and arrested, Harrow was soon at liberty, distributing advanced weapons on the black market to finance new and inhumane experiments.
-Experiencing chest pains, Harrow phoned for emergency medical assistance before collapsing, but the robots and cyborgs that defended his facility drove off rescuers.
-Recruited to penetrate the defenses, Iron Fist escorted the stricken scientist to treatment and re-arrest.
+Harrow accepted a Roxxon Oil contract to create synthetic automated soldiers; to this end, he extorts industrial crimes from Will o' the Wisp.
+Surreptitiously seeking Spider-Man's help, the Wisp instead encounters Spider-Man's clone Ben Reilly, who removes Harrow's implant.
+When Harrow releases Dragon Man from custody, Reilly and the Wisp follow and destroy Harrow's base.

-Jonas Harrow was hired by the Hood to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
-He helped invent a power drainer based on a prototype made by Iron Man.
-When the Hood lost his powers after being defeated by the New Avengers, Harrow attempted to use the power drainer as a bargaining chip to replace the Hood among Norman Osborn's Cabal.
-Osborn called Harrow in to operate on Luke Cage, and secretly plants a miniature bomb on Cage's heart.
-However, the Hood soon returned, with new powers granted by the Norse Norn Stones, and blows Harrow's head off with a single magically-charged bullet.
-His death served as warning to any villain on his side that attempts to double-cross him.
+Jonas Harrow is hired by the Hood to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
+When the Hood is defeated by the New Avengers and loses his powers, Harrow attempts to use a power drainer he created as a bargaining chip to replace the Hood among Norman Osborn's Cabal.
+The Hood soon returns, having gained new powers from the Norn Stones, and blasts Harrow's head off with a magically-charged bullet.